macronut/SNI-Mask/README.md

 # SNI-Mask
-A proxy server use invalid blank packets to make firewall ignore the Server Name Indication
+A proxy server use invalid fake packets to make firewall ignore the Server Name Indication